CoralVentures/coral_flutter/docs/example_applications.md

 # Example Applications

-We have server example applications, and we recommend reviewing them in the following order:
+We have several example applications, and we recommend reviewing them in the following order:

 - counter_example
 - routing_example